DataDog/dd-agent-comp-experiments/README.md

 Plugins are things like Launchers, Tailers, Config Providers, Listeners, etc. where there are several implementations that perform the same job in different contexts.

 We typically want to include different sets of plugins in different builds, differentiating at build time.
+Just including `somepkg.Module` in an `fx.App` is enough to pull in that module's code, causing binary bloat, so these distinctions must be made at build time.
 For example, a slimmed-down logs agent for limited systems might only support logging TCP inputs, while a full-fledged logs agent includes support for containers, syslog, files, and so on.

-Plugins always "plug in" to some "manager", and should depend on that manager and register themselves with it at startup.
+Plugins always "plug in" to some "manager" component (typically named `foomgr`), and should depend on that manager and register themselves with it at startup.
 Then, it is up to apps to depend on the necessary plugins.
-TODO: ^^ this might be weird-looking, since the app never _does_ anything.
-Maybe a "register" method?

 ## Programming Errors